 Guide: Connecting Pi with Home Assistant OS to wifi (or other networking changes)

-This guide should no longer be used and has edited and the post archived.
+This guide should no longer be used and has been edited and archived.

 HAOS has its own network manager and using nmcli can cause conflicts, causing further issues.